 The SET O form allows you to include only your partner and your children.
-“Partner” means spouse, civil partner or unmarried partner, including same-sex relationships.
+“Partner” means spouse or unmarried partner, including same-sex relationships.
 If your children are over the age of 18, they must apply separately.
 The same applies to other adult dependants.

 If you do not have any dependents, you can leave this section blank.